appbaseio/Docs/content/docs/reactivesearch/v3/overview/reactivebase.md

         <DataSearch componentId="bookSearch" />
     </ReactiveBase>
 ```
-Additionally, the reactivesearch components support `preferencesPath` prop which is helpful to define the path of preference object for a component.
+Additionally, the ReactiveSearch components support `preferencesPath` prop which is helpful to define the path of preference object for a component.
 It is helpful when you have to use conflicting component Ids.
 The following example defines the preferences for `home` and `search` pages, components have defined the `preferencesPath` prop to connect to preferences.

 ```jsx
     <ReactiveBase preferences={{